 How to Fuel During the Half

-Now that you’ve prepared for the day of the race, it’s finally here, so make sure to knock it out of the park by fueling properly during your half.
+You’ve prepared for race day.
+Now, it’s finally here.
+Make sure to knock it out of the park by fueling properly during your half.

 Use the Method That Worked Best During Training

-This is not the time to try something new.
+This is not the time to try something new (rule #1 is worth repeating).
 Use the fueling method that worked best for you during training.
 Whether that was gels or real food, don’t do anything different.
 Even if you see a new product at one of the fuel stations during the race, it’s probably not the best idea to try it because you don’t know how your body will react.